 - Laetrile or B17 is not equally effective for all types of cancers.
 In a 1977 study, Rubin found that the compound was most effective for treating cancers of the Lung, Prostate, Breast, Lymphomas, Liver, and Brain, was somewhat less effective in certain others including Sarcomas and Melanomas, and had relatively poor results for the various types of Leukemia.

-- Organic Bitter Apricot Kernels can be found online that contain a significant amount of B 17.
+- Certified Organic Bitter Apricot Kernels can be found online that contain a significant amount of B 17.
 Look for raw bitter kernels.

 - For a person with an active cancer: most experts in the field would recommend 24 to 40 apricot kernels per day and spreading them throughout the day.
 Start by eating 3-4 per day and then gradually build yourself to taking the higher amounts.